F-Stack/f-stack/dpdk/doc/guides/prog_guide/overview.rst

 that may be used by the DPDK application to store message buffers.
 The message buffers are created at startup time and stored in a mempool, using the DPDK mempool library.

-This library provide an API to allocate/free mbufs, manipulate control message buffers (ctrlmbuf) which are generic message buffers, and packet buffers (pktmbuf) which are used to carry network packets.
+This library provides an API to allocate/free mbufs, manipulate control message buffers (ctrlmbuf) which are generic message buffers, and packet buffers (pktmbuf) which are used to carry network packets.

 Network Packet Buffer Management is described in :ref:`Mbuf Library <Mbuf_Library>`.